miaopeng/yottaa-f2e-docs/docs/source/fileguide.rst

   named folder and reference the gem in the index file.

-  e.g. ``require mods/suggestion`` is better than ``require atwho``, because maybe somebody don't know what is atwho.
+  e.g. ``require mods/suggestion`` is better than ``require atwho``, because

+  maybe somebody don't know what is atwho.
+* Don't use dot and uppercase in folder names.

 Javascript file structure
 -------------------------